btcguide/btcguide.github.io/_pages/backup-wallet/seeds.md

 ---

 #### Copies
-You need to backup your keys (bip39 seed phrase), so that you can recover if your hardware wallet fails, is lost, gets wet, etc.
+You need to backup your 12-24 word bip39 seed phrases on a piece of paper, so that you can recover if your hardware wallet fails, is lost, gets wet, etc.
-Write down your 24-word seed on a piece of paper.
-If your hardware wallet is lost or destroyed, your seeds (along with your bip32 paths) is all you need.
+If your hardware wallet is lost or destroyed, `m` of your seeds combined with all of your extended public key info (see [Backup Public Keys](/backup-wallet/public-keys)) will allow you to recover your funds.

 #### Multiple Locations
 Do not store store a quorum of your seeds in one place!